rayaankhan/ModuShell/README.md

 ## Running the Shell

-    1. run `make` in the extracted directory 2021101012_Assignment2
+    1. run `make` in the extracted directory ModuShell
     2. run `./a.out`

 ## Commands emulated :